dougdg/personal-blog/README.md

 # personal-blog
-My personal blog website project for Udacity, using HTML and CSS
+My personal blog website project for Udacity, using only HTML and CSS.